tainacan/tainacan/docs/extra-view-modes.md

 - Cards
 - Records
 - Masonry
-- Grid
+- Thumbnails
 - Slideshow

 Each has it's specificities, but in case you're not satisfied with them, a developer can easily create a plugin to offer a custom way of displaying items list.

 ## Creating your extra view mode

-As shown in [our post for extra view modes](http://tainacan.org/2018/06/13/custom-view-modes-how-will-the-world-see-your-collection/), we created [a sample plugin](https://github.com/tainacan/tainacan-extra-viewmodes) with some inspirational ideas for custom view modes.
+As shown in [our post for extra view modes](http://tainacan.org/2018/06/13/custom-view-modes-how-will-the-world-see-your-collection/), we've created [a sample plugin](https://github.com/tainacan/tainacan-extra-viewmodes) with some inspirational ideas for custom view modes.
 We here describe the process to create such plugin.
 You will basically need three files:

 1. The .php file for registering the plugin and view mode;
-2. The .php file with them items list template;
+2. The .php file with the items list template;
 3. The .css file with the styling for your template;

 ### Registering your plugin